kontena/kontena/docs/using-kontena/applications.md

 ### Deploying Partial Application

 Sometimes you might want to deploy just some parts of your application.
-If that's the case, you can define the name of those services you want deployed.
+If that's the case, you can define the name of those specific services that you want deployed.

 ```
 $ kontena app deploy wordpress         # only deploy services named "wordpress" and "lb"